Ride the Wild Heart of Tasmania

 - Accommodation

-- Transfers to and from Launceston airport/accommodation on the first and last day of your riding itinerary.
+- Transfers from Launceston accommodation on the first day, and transfers to Launceston airport or accommodation on the final day of your riding itinerary.

 - Riding and activities as outlined in the individual itineraries